National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 ## Troubleshooting Tips

-1. This error probably means you need to remind the Enclave what type of data frame
+1. This error probably means you need to remind the Enclave that input data frame is a Spark DataFrame:

-        >  Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'arrange' for signature '"data.frame", "character"'
+        >  Error in function (classes, fdef, mtable) : unable to find an inherited method for function 'arrange' for signature '"data.frame", "character"'

         >  traceback: